t3kt/raytk/docs/_reference/operators/combine/index.md

   - name: mergeFields
     summary: Merges multiple vector fields, using different fields for each vector part.
-  - name: mergeToggle
-    status: deprecated
-    summary: Combines multiple SDFs with a toggle to show/hide each without a shader rebuild.
   - name: shapedCombine
     status: beta
     summary: Combine two SDFs, using a 2D SDF to shape the blending region.